← Back to Danger Theory

 • Role: Xenophobic Border Patrol.

-• Fails to Explain: Autoimmunity (attacking self), tolerance of gut microbes (ignoring non-self).
+• Fails to Explain: Autoimmunity, tolerance of microbiome.

 NEW MODEL: The Danger Theory

 • Primary Trigger: Damage & Context.
-The immune system attacks anything that causes cellular stress.
+Responds to cellular stress.

 • Core Question: "What are you doing?"